Yunnan Agricultural University: Staff

 There are 1,198 faculty and staff members at YAU, of whom 51 are professors and 162 are associate professors.
 113 faculty members are master's degree advisors, and 6 professors are appointed as the doctoral degree advisors by other universities.
 11 outstanding faculty members have been selected as the major academic leaders in the New Century Science and Technology Projects in Yunnan Province.
 10 faculty members have been awarded the outstanding science experts by Yunnan Province.
 21 teachers have been honored as outstanding teachers in the province.

 Students

-There are 6,831 students at present, including 5,315 undergraduate students, 171 graduate students, and 1,209 adult students undertaking their continuing education at the university.

-About 40,000 students have graduated from the university.
-Many alumni have become specialists in the fields of science, education, agricultural production and administration.
+As of January 2025, the university has over 32,000 full-time students, more than 17,000 students enrolled in higher education continuing education programs, and 393 international students.